Fundacion-UNID/.github/profile/README.md

 UNID empowers patients and donors.
 Provides a *Universal Health Identifier* (patented) and digital identity to each person through the UHC-Personal application, which allows receiving, downloading, attaching and sharing data safely in accordance with international standards, to achieve cross-border health care at any health provider (public or private) regardless of continent, country and language.

+### **Projects**

+UNID collaborates with [ConnectHealth Group](https://connecthealth.info) in the operation of the Universal Health Chain (UHC) platform, providing:
+   - UHC-Personal app to empower people with their Universal Health Identifier.
+   - Blockchain network governed by the UNID Foundation for the traceability of digital identities and generated data.
+   - UNID-Proxy for the de-identification of digital twins for research and for the protocol in case of emergencies and catastrophes.

 ---

 ## Fondation UNID - Français